Twilight876/Quantum-computing/README.md

 To the extent possible under law, [Desiree Vogt-Lee](https://github.com/desireevl) has waived all copyright and related or neighboring rights to this work.

 ---

-This concludes the detailed inclusion of all files you've uploaded.
-Every line and letter has been accounted for, ensuring nothing is missed.
-If you have any further requests or need additional refinements, feel free to let me know! 😊